 Acetaminophen and children: Why dose matters

 An acetaminophen overdose is serious — and it can happen easier than you might think.
-Here's how to protect your child, and when to seek emergency care.By Mayo Clinic Staff
+Here's how to protect your child.

 Acetaminophen (Tylenol, others) has long been a standard remedy for fever and pain in children.
-It's effective and readily available without a prescription.
-In excess, however, even good things can be harmful.
+It's effective and available without a prescription.
+But, in excess, it can be harmful.
 Here's what you need to know about acetaminophen overdoses and children.

 What might cause an acetaminophen overdose?